SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 # Security Considerations {#Security}

-In the inter-domain SAVNET architecture, the SAV-specific message processor plays a crucial role in generating and disseminating SAV-specific Messages across different ASes.
-To safeguard against the potential risks posed by a malicious AS generating incorrect or forged SAV-specific Messages, it is important for the SAV-specific message processors to employ security authentication measures for each received SAV-specific Message.
+In the inter-domain SAVNET architecture, the SAV Agent plays a crucial role in generating and disseminating SAV-specific Messages across different ASes.
+To safeguard against the potential risks posed by a malicious AS generating incorrect or forged SAV-specific Messages, it is important for the SAV Agents to employ security authentication measures for each received SAV-specific Message.
 The majour security threats faced by inter-domain SAVNET can be categorized into two aspects: session security and content security.
 Session security pertains to verifying the identities of both parties involved in a session and ensuring the integrity of the session content.
 Content security, on the other hand, focuses on verifying the authenticity and reliability of the session content, thereby enabling the identification of forged SAV-specific Messages.

 The threats to session security include: